RyanSR71/waveform_uncertainty/docs/source/Likelihood_Equation.rst

 .. note::

-  This final expression we get matches equation 5 found in `Jocelyn Read 2023 Class.
+  This final expression we get matches equation 6 found in `Jocelyn Read 2023 Class.
 Quantum Grav.
-40 135002 <https://arxiv.org/abs/2301.06630v2>`_.
+40 135002 <https://arxiv.org/abs/2301.06630v2>`_, which serves as a good sanity check!

 Using our new waveform model, :math:`\mu^{\prime}`, in the likelihood function, we arrive at the following form: